 If you are arrested for DUI while intoxicated, having a former DUI prosecutor like Ashley McMahan defending you can provide the edge your case needs.
 Schedule your appointment today.

 What is DUI Less Safe?

 People frequently believe that DUI Less safe is, in some way, a lesser offense than any other DUI.
 That is simply not true.
 “Less Safe” just describes how a case is shown.
-The Georgia “Less Safe” statute means that you can still be arrested for driving under the influence even if your blood alcohol concentration is less than the 0.08 threshold.
+The Georgia “Less Safe” statute means that you can still be arrested under the influence even if your blood alcohol concentration is less than the 0.08 threshold.

 Georgia DUI Less Safe

 Although many states have lesser offenses of DUI, Georgia does not.
 If you are charged with DUI Less Safe in Georgia, you are facing the same penalties of any DUI in Georgia.

 Under laws in Georgia, the presumed incapability to drive safely can be from being under the influence of a drug or toxic vapor.
 The Georgia Supreme Court has stated that driving under the influence of ANY drug to the level of impairment is sufficient to convict.

 If you are facing DUI Less Safe charges in Georgia and a possible license suspension, contact The Law Ladies to help you fight for the optimal outcome.